neurocult/agency/README.md

 - [ ] More provider-adapters, not only openai
 - [ ] Image to text pipes
 - [ ] Powerful API for autonomous agents
+- [ ] Tagging and JSON output parser